Jidoka: The method that improves manufacturing processes

 Adopting the jidoka method in a company involves a shift in mindset.
 Embracing this philosophy means paying attention to seemingly minor issues and not overlooking them while managing other priorities and deadlines.
 Although jidoka focuses on machines, ultimately, people have the power to improve processes.
 These are the first three steps to achieving jidoka:

 - Seek the collaboration of management.
 To implement jidoka effectively, management must understand its benefits, seeing strategic halts in production as opportunities for growth.
-With this alignment, the entire business will recognize jidoka’s value and prioritize it alongside other systems, such as just-in-time.
+With this alignment, the entire business will recognize the value of jidoka and prioritize it alongside other systems, such as just-in-time.

 - Carry out assessments.
 Before moving forward, take time to evaluate the viability of processes and identify the implications and requirements for implementing jidoka.